Rufus Wainwright: 2012-2017: Out of the Game and marriage

-Unfollow the Rules
+2018-2022: Unfollow the Rules

 Almost a year after releasing the stand-alone single "Sword of Damocles" in October 2018, Rufus signed a record deal with music publisher and record label BMG Rights Management for a new album.
 Soon after, the new song "Trouble in Paradise" was released as the first single from the album.
 In February 2020, the album, Unfollow the Rules, was announced alongside the release of the Joni Mitchell-inspired single "Damsel in Distress" and was slated for an April release.
 A third single, "Peaceful Afternoon", was released on digital platforms in March, with a French version, "Pièce à vivre", as a B-side.
 In early April, the album release was delayed until July after escalation of the COVID-19 pandemic, Wainwright stating that "The CD's and vinyl LP's of my new album Unfollow The Rules are stuck in the warehouses they had to shut down to make way for all essential businesses being able to operate at full speed", adding "You know that I am an old school guy and for me the physical product is extremely important.
 I am incredibly proud of this album and the way I want you to experience it ideally is listening to it from front to back in the comfort of your living room, reading the lyrics, and looking at the booklet that I carefully designed."
 This announcement was accompanied by the announcement of a fourth single, "Alone Time", which was released on April 24, 2020, the date the LP was originally due to be released.
-One more single, a tongue-in-cheek commentary on fame and status relative to geographic location entitled "You Ain't Big", was released in early June.
+One more single, a tongue-in-cheek commentary on fame and status relative to geographic location titled "You Ain't Big", was released in early June.
 On July 10, Rufus Wainwright's 10th studio album, Unfollow the Rules, was released.
 The album was met with a warm reception upon release and has amassed mostly positive critic reviews, with an aggregate score of 82 on Metacritic, which is his highest score on the site equal only to his 2001 LP Poses.

+On 7 October 2022, Wainwright was featured on "The Loneliest Time", a single by singer Carly Rae Jepsen.